NREL/Wattile/README.md

 * Currently being iterated upon.
 (Current) data source is LAN directory.
 * Model configurations defined in external configs.json file.
-* For whole campus modeling, specify `"train_exp_num": "Campus Energy"` in configs.json.
-As of 7/1/2020 it is recommended to only use 2019 data.
+* For whole campus modeling, specify `"building": "Campus Energy"` and change `target_var` in `configs.json`.
+As of 7/1/2020 it is recommended to only use 2019 data due to inconsistent data formatting in previous years.

 #### algo_main_rnn_v1.py